 - Take a class.
 If you love learning, consider joining a class!
 Take one on architecture, history, biology – whatever floats your boat.

-- Another productive activity is writing.
+- Pick up a pen.
+Another productive activity is writing.
 Either getting what you’ve learned over the years written down, or finally developing that children’s book idea – get started writing this summer!

 These are just a few of our ideas on how seniors can have a great summer without being cooped up inside or bored all day long.